 A power vent water heater uses a blower or fan to exhaust gases by pushing them through vent pipes that are horizontal.
 In some situations, this may be the only type of water heater that makes sense, because a chimney or vertical vent is not necessary.
 Some locations don’t have access to a chimney or vertical vent, so your options are limited.

 The primary advantage of a power vent is that the water heater can be located in any area and does not require a vertical vent or chimney.
 It could be that the location where you want to install your hot water heater is not near the chimney, or your home does not have a chimney.
 Either way, a power vent can be vented by simply running inexpensive pipe horizontally.
 However, the drawback to this type of water heater is the total cost considering the blower/fan portion of the vent requires electricity to operate, the cost of the actual blower or fan, and running a power line to the fan.
-Essentially, because the power vent requires a fan/blower to operate, the costs of heating water will be higher over the power vent’s life span.
+Essentially, because the power vent requires a fan/blower to operate, the costs of heating water will be higher over the power vent’s

 Noise is another disadvantage with a power vent, as there is a slight sound some homeowners notice when the blower or fan runs as the hot water heater is operating.
-For most people, the noise is not that noticeable or distracting, however it’s something you should be aware of should you consider this type of vent.
-When installed properly, the noise can be minimized or nearly eliminated.
+For most people, the noise is not that noticeable or distracting,

 There are several differences between a power vent and direct vent hot water heater, and it’s obvious a power vent will result in higher cost – but sometimes it simply cannot be avoided.
 When you don’t have access to a vertical vent or chimney, a power vent may be the right solution for you.